rushikesh-mallanath/Task1--NLPCodingAssignment/README.md

 # Task1--NLPCodingAssignment
 Added .ipynb file contains code that takes a string as input and provides the output in dictionary format.
+Additionally, I have included a code execution screencast/screen recording for reference (https://github.com/rushikesh-mallanath/Task1--NLPCodingAssignment/blob/main/Screencast%20from%2017-12-24%2003%3A10%3A29%20PM%20IST.webm).

 step 1 : Import Required Libraries, Load Pre-trained Model and Tokenizer